codeolio/workshop-data-structures/README.md

 ### Singly Linked List
 <img src="./assets/linked-list-singly.png">
+The linked list is a special list abstract data type.
+In a linked list, we only have at maximum two points of entery: a head and tail pointer.
+The head pointer points at the first node in the linked list, and the tail pointer points at the last node of the linked list.

+What is a node?
+A node bundles two things: information (data) and a reference pointer to a neighboring (the next) node in the linked list.
+Unlike arrays where we can access information randomly based on some given index that maps to a value, the only way to access a nodes value is to traverse through the linked list, started at the head and working your way to the tail.

+Linked Lists are incredibly efficient (much more efficient than arrays) when it comes to adding, removing and inserting new values.
+For example, to append a new node, we simply adjust the current tail nodes next pointer and reassign tail to the new node.

+A real world example of a linked list would be a train.
+We have a head train (where the conductor is) and the tail train (the last cart).
+If we want to append a new cart, we can simply add a new cart to the end.

 - [ ] Challenge 1: ```push``` shoud add a new node to the end of the linked list, adjusts tail pointer
 - [ ] Challenge 1.5: (BONUS!)
 Refactor your ```push``` method to add multiple nodes to end of linked list